milehighcoder/scheduler/pseudocode.md

 ## Acceptance Criteria

 #1 Current day is displayed in the currentDay container at the top of the scheduler
-Use MomentJS to display the current day time.
+DONE Use MomentJS to display the current day time.

 #2 In the time blocks, standard business hours are displayed (9am-5pm)